Security of Device-independent Quantum Key Distribution under Sequential Attack: Introduction

-In this work, we demonstrate how Eve can exploit the phenomenon of sequential sharing of nonlocality to acquire additional information regarding the shared key in DI-QKD.
-This strategy uncovers the potential for a non-trivial unsharp measurement attack, which has previously been considered relevant only in prepare-and-measure QKD protocols \cite{Curty2005, Bechmann2006, Scarani2009, Renner2022}.
+Here, we consider an attack in which Eve applies an unsharp measurement.
+While this does not allow her to gain any additional information at a given noise level beyond what is already covered by existing security proofs, it provides a physically transparent and operationally explicit realization of how such effective statistics may arise in practice, in a manner analogous to explicit measurement-based attack models previously studied in prepare-and-measure QKD protocols \cite{Curty2005, Bechmann2006, Scarani2009, Renner2022}.
 Our analysis involves estimating the key rate with suitable quantifiers \cite{Devetak2005, Acin2007, Konig2009}, sequential CHSH violations, and the quantity of Quantum Bit Error Rate (QBER).
 We investigate two pertinent scenarios under one-way communication: (1) a sequential unsharp measurement attack where Alice sends the entangled particle to Bob, and Eve intervenes prior to its arrival at Bob's Lab (Sec.~\ref{SeqA}), and (2) the cumulative effect of the sequential and collective attacks (Sec.~\ref{sacacom}).

 In a standard collective attack, Eve controls the source, distributing a mixed entangled state to Alice and Bob while retaining its purification in a quantum memory for subsequent collective measurement.
 In a sequential attack, Eve intercepts the photon sent from Alice to Bob in each round, performs a measurement (Sec.~\ref{SeqA}) to maximise information gain while preserving the non-locality between Alice and Bob, and forwards the post-measurement state to Bob.
-We extend this approach to analyse the impact of sequential attack in the presence of a memory on the key rate (Sec.~\ref{sacacom}).
+In our analysis, this is used solely as a concrete sequential CPTP map compatible with the observed Bell violation, and it does not extend Eve’s capabilities beyond the standard DI-QKD adversarial model.
+We extend this approach to analyse the impact of sequential attack in the presence of a quantum memory on the key rate (Sec.~\ref{sacacom}).
 In this scenario, Eve performs the sequential measurement, prepares the ancilla states based on the observed outcome statistics, and stores the ancilla for a subsequent collective measurement, thereby integrating the characteristics of a sequential attack strategy.
+This hybrid model remains fully covered by established DI-QKD security proofs, and our role is to give a clear, physically grounded realisation of how such behaviour can occur.